How to Enable and Test NVIDIA NVLink on Quadro and GeForce RTX Cards in Windows 10Written on October 26, 2018 by William George Popular

 Here are examples of what NVLink bridges can look like, as well as what it looks like to have them installed on cards:

-SLI itself is mostly used for gaming, and in the past we have recommended avoiding it for other applications - but if you want to use NVLink, this is the way to enable it on GeForce RTX 2080 and 2080 Ti cards.
+SLI itself is mostly used for gaming, and in the past we have recommended avoiding it for other applications - but if you want to use NVLink, this is the way to enable it on GeForce RTX 2080 and 2080 Ti cards, as well as the Titan RTX and Quadro RTX 5000, 6000, and 8000 models.
 Once enabled, you can test to make sure it is working.

 Enabling NVLink on Quadro GP100 and GV100 Cards